-As of December 31, 2015, the Company had no wells for which abandonment and reclamation costs are expected to be incurred in respect of the Bokhtar Contract Area.
-Those wells the Company participated in prior to the June 2013 Farm-Out were either returned to the Tajik State (with any liabilities, i.e. Beshtentak) or plugged and abandoned in Q3 2013 with Tethys' costs being part of the part carry.
+As of December 31, 2016, the Company had no wells for which abandonment and reclamation costs are expected to be incurred in respect of the Bokhtar Contract Area.
+Those wells the Company participated in prior to the June 2013 Farm-Out were either returned to the Tajik State (with any liabilities, i.e. Beshtentak) or plugged and abandoned in Q3 2013.